Second Federal Coronavirus Economic Relief Package

 The end of 2020 brought new federal relief via the Consolidated Appropriations Act, 2021.
-The lengthy bill includes $15 billion in Save Our Stages (SOS) relief for performing venues and museums, extension of unemployment benefits and expansion of eligibility for those benefits, and more funding in the Paycheck Protection Program (PPP) (which cannot be used in combination with the SOS relief).
-A brief overview of the arts impact of the bill is here, and a more extensive analysis of it is here.
+The lengthy bill includes $15 billion in Save Our Stages (SOS) relief for performing venues and museums, extension of unemployment benefits and expansion of eligibility for those benefits, and more funding in the Paycheck Protection Program (PPP) (which now can be used in combination with the SOS relief).

 CARES Act Funding Information

 Texas Commission on the Arts will receive $668,500 in CARES Act relief funds from the NEA to distribute to our very large Texas arts field.
 In order to efficiently and quickly distribute these dollars, TCA is splitting the money among current Arts Create – Operational Support, Arts Respond Project, and Cultural District Project recipients via amendments to their current grants (one amendment per organization).
 This pool is already very large; based on just those grant recipients, TCA expects to split the $668,500 in NEA money among about 500 Texas arts organizations.
 Eligible recipients were contacted about this on April 14 and asked to return a brief form by May 1.

 Humanities Texas will receive some federal relief funds from the National Endowment for the Humanities (NEH) to distribute to their field, and some TCA grantees may qualify.
 Their guidelines are online here.